-All estimated elasticities are small in comparison to the baseline results in Appendix Table A.1, because the correlation between separations and log wages is - by construction - smaller within tenure brackets than across all tenure brackets.
+All estimated elasticities are small in comparison to the baseline results in Appendix Table A.1, because the correlation between separations and log wages is-by construction-smaller within tenure brackets than across all tenure brackets.
 It is therefore not possible to interpret the size of the elasticities, but it is possible to compare differences in the elasticities between task groups within each tenure bracket.
 Analyzing the separation rate elasticity to employment in more detail, we find for the first tenure bracket (0-3 years) that the elasticity is twice as high for high-RTI workers than for high-NRCTI workers.
-In the last tenure bracket (10+ years), the separation rate elasticity of high-RTI or high-NRMTI workers.
+In the last tenure bracket (10+ years), the separation rate elasticity of high-RTI workers is 3.6 times higher than the elasticity of high-NRCTI workers.
 This means that the relative difference in the separation rate elasticities to employment almost doubles as tenure increases.
 Noticeably, there are hardly any differences between high-RTI and high-NRMTI workers.
-For the elasticity of the separation rate to non-employment, we generally find the same pattern but the differences between high-NRCTI and high-RTI/NRMTI workers do not increase as strongly across tenure brackets.
+For the elasticity of the separation rate to nonemployment, we generally find the same pattern but the differences between high-NRCTI and high-RTI/NRMTI workers do not increase as strongly across tenure brackets.